BruceEckel/Question-Of-The-Day/README.md

 Notes
 -------------
-* When you add routes, Flask's automatic refresh doesn't work.
+* When you change **main.py**, Flask's automatic refresh doesn't work.
 You have to kill it and restart it to see the results.
+The refresh only seems to work on templates.